timmyomahony/python-parsnip/README.md

 ##Features##

-* For messages that have more characters then the provider allows (i.e. sending a message greater than 160 characters on Three), the message will be broken into smaller chunks and sent separately.
+* __Chunking:__ For messages that have more characters then the provider allows (i.e. sending a message greater than 160 characters on Three), the message will be broken into smaller chunks and sent separately.
 The same can be said for recipients : if there are more recipients then the provider handles, they are split up and the message numerous times

 ##TODO##

-* incorporate group texting
 * add ellipses to chunked messages

 ##Contact##